-We assign OLB an a3 score for Funding Structure, four notches above the initial score.
-The score reflects the bank's strong focus on deposit funding and the fact that a large share of the current funding received from banks represents maturity-matched pass-through funding from development banks, in particular from the German federal development bank Kreditanstalt fuer Wiederaufbau (KfW, Aaa/ Aaa stable).
+We assign OLB an a3 score for Funding Structure, two notches above the initial score.
+The score reflects the bank's strong focus on deposit funding and the fact that a large share of the current funding received from banks represents maturity-matched pass-through funding from development banks, in particular from the German federal development bank Kreditanstalt fuer Wiederaufbau (KfW, Aaa/Aaa stable).
+Whereas we do not expect it to be particularly sensitive to market sentiment, our market funds ratio fully includes development bank funding.

-The integration of Degussa Bank will add around $\leq$ 5 billion of customer deposits to OLB's funding base, which the bank will seek to diversify further with select capital market issuances.
+The integration of Degussa Bank will add around €5 billion of customer deposits to OLB's funding base, which the bank will seek to diversify further with select capital market issuances.
 One such tool is OLB's mortgage covered bond programme, launched in 2019.
-In April 2022, OLB issued a $\leq$ 350 million covered bond, bringing the overall outstanding amount under its programme to $\leq$ 881 million.
+In April 2022, OLB issued a €350 million covered bond, bringing the overall outstanding amount under its programme to €881 million.
 With the purpose of creating collateral eligible for ECB funding purposes through the retained senior notes, OLB sponsored several securities backed by SME loans (SME ABS).
-In July 2021, OLB replaced its inaugural $\leq$ 400 million transaction under the Weser Funding label with Weser Funding S.A., Compartment No. 3 (Class A rated Aa2(sf)).
-OLB's other on-balance-sheet cash securitisation transaction, Weser Funding S.A., Compartment No. 2 (Class A rated Aa2(sf)), also remains outstanding in full, and the issuer plans to increase its size to $\leq$ 1.3 billion from currently $\leq$ 1.1 billion.
-In January 2023, OLB issued a first-time $\leq$ 400 million senior unsecured bond.
+In April 2023, OLB issued secured financial debt instruments under its Weser Funding program.
+Weser Funding S.A., Compartment No. 4 (Senior floating and fixed rate notes rated Baa1(sf)) and Weser Funding S.A., Compartment No. 6 (Senior floating rate note rated A2(sf)) are revolving cash securitisations of SME loans; Weser Funding S.A., Compartment No. 5 (rated Baa2), is a €200 million (increasable up to €600 million) repackaging of a collateralized pass-through note guaranteed by OLB.
+Also in H1 2023, OLB redeemed Weser Funding S.A., Compartment No. 2, whereas the €400 million revolving cash securitisation of SME loans Weser Funding S.A., Compartment No. 3 (Class A rated Aa2(sf)) remains outstanding.
+In January 2023, OLB issued a first-time €400 million senior unsecured bond.